voxel51/fiftyone/docs/source/environments/index.rst

     # Creates a session and opens the App in the output of the cell
     session = fo.launch_app(dataset)

-This App window will remain connected to your ``session`` object, so if you modify your session and refresh/reactivate this App winodw, it will sync with the current state of the ``session``.

 Any time you update the state of your ``session`` object; e.g., by setting :meth:`session.dataset <fiftyone.core.session.Session.dataset>` or :meth:`session.view <fiftyone.core.session.Session.view>`, a new App window will be automatically opened in the output of the current cell.
+The previously active App will be replaced with a screenshot of itself.

+An App that was replaced with a screenshot can be reactivated by clicking on the screenshot if within the notebooj environment in which it was created.
+Note that the reactivated App will load the current state of the ``session`` object, not the state in which the screenshot was taken.

 .. code-block:: python
     :linenos: